sawalhiw/bank-customer-service/README.md

 **Note:** Ensure to start the services in the following order:

 1. **`bank-customer-service`**:
     - Start this service first.
-It is responsible for validating customer details.
+It is responsible for manging customer details.

 2. **`bank-auth-service`**:
    - Start this service second.
 It handles token validation and security.

 3. **`bank-customer-accounts-service`**:
     - Finally, start this service.
-It manages customer accounts and sends notifications.
+It manages customer accounts.

 To run the `bank-customer-service`, follow these steps: